Fari800k/TeamProTecht/README.md

 10. homepage.php - contains the TeamProTecht home page along with a carousel
 11. login.php - contains the login form and register form popup for the customer user.
 If the user accesses the page when already logged in, they will be sent to accountpage.php
 12. logout.php - file logs the customer out of the site and returns to the homepage
-13. navbar.php - holds the navigation bar for the customer-side pages that changes depending on whether the user is logged in and if that logged in user has made a new basket
+14. navbar.php - holds the navigation bar for the customer-side pages that changes depending on whether the user is logged in and if that logged in user has made a new basket
-14. product_dt.php - contains all the specifications for the product, the price, reviews of users who had bought the product and an option to add multiple of the product to your basket
+15. product_dt.php - contains all the specifications for the product, the price, reviews of users who had bought the product and an option to add multiple of the product to your basket
-15. registeruser.php - file that creates a new user account with details given from the registration popup from login.php
+16. registeruser.php - file that creates a new user account with details given from the registration popup from login.php
-16. reviewitem.php - file that sends a product review from accountpage.php to the database to be seen by all users in product_dt.php
+17. reviewitem.php - file that sends a product review from accountpage.php to the database to be seen by all users in product_dt.php
-17. update_details.php - file that updates the database of a logged-in user based on the form in accountpage.php
+18. update_details.php - file that updates the database of a logged-in user based on the form in accountpage.php

+The "login_system" folder

+The login_system folder contains 2 PHP files, 1 CSS file and 2 images:
+1. login.php - The login file that sends the user to the admin panel pages if a log-in is successful
+2. registration.php - The registration file that makes a new employee user with folder details included in the file
+3. loginstyle.css - CSS details for login.php and registration.php